-Depending on the sport, you can usually begin to return between 4-6 months.
-However this is guidance only.
-Your ability to start these activities will be dependent on the size of your tear, pain, range of movement and strength that you have in your shoulder.
+Depending on the sport, you can usually begin to return between three and six months.

+However, this is guidance only.
+Your ability to start these activities will be dependent on discomfort, range of movement and strength that you have in your shoulder.

 As with all other functional activities, start small and gradually progress.
-Use sports specific movements and skills within your rehabilitation and the techniques; 'Safe-Zones', 'Pacing' and 'Soreness Rules' to guide the progression.
+Use sports specific movements and skills within your rehabilitation and the techniques; 'safe-zones', 'pacing' and 'soreness rules' to guide the progression.

-Your Physiotherapist or Consultant can also help to guide you on this as you progress.
+Your Physiotherapist can also help to guide you on this as you progress.